abramhindle/truly-endless-sky/README.md

 The class `trulyendlesssky.EndlessSky` can parse Endless Sky data files like maps.txt and produce a list based output.
 The class can also maintain state and modify the map data.

+## Uses

+* Parse endless sky data files
+* Regenerate endless sky data files
+* Move and manipulate star systems in Endless sky
+* Aide in procedural generation of Endless sky content
+* Make new maps

 # Motivation

+When I first got Endless Sky I thought the "Endless" part implied procedural generation.
+I learned later after hours of gameplay that the world was itself quite fixed and not as dynamic as I had hoped.
+It is very well detailed and very well crafted.

+Thus I wanted to use procedural generation with Endless Sky.
 I wanted to make endless sky a procedural game without changing the game engine itself.
 The challenge was manipulating the strange data format they use where they rely on tab based hierarchical trees.
+After hacking a hand parser together I found it insufficient to fully parse the files so I switched to a general purpose LALR parser instead.
+That worked fine after I added some indent and dedent tokens.

 # License